Some-Birb7190/lp_printer_cli/README.md

     <ul>
         <li><p>If you are indeed on a Linux system, then you can install this mini program globally.<br>
         Run "sudo ln -s /path/to/pyprint /usr/local/bin/pyprint && sudo ln -s /path/to/.env /usr/local/bin/.env"<br>
         This will create two symlinks directly to the pyprint program and the .env file.
-If you move the source files though, the link will break and you will have to redo it.</p></li>
+If you move the source files though, the link will break and you will have to redo it so make sure they are in a place where they won't get in the way.</p></li>
     </ul>
-    <li>Follow Usage steps</li>
+    <li>Follow Usage steps.</li>
 </ol><br>